-As the number 1 ranking social media platform around, we need to talk about how to use Facebook to build up your fanbase.
+As the number 1 ranking social media platform around, we need to talk about how to find your fans on Facebook.

 But wait.
 Isn’t Facebook for old people?